Everyone has their signature, right? But do you have the Signature? No, I am not talking about the sign that you put in your legal documents.

 Build Quality

 The build quality of this scope is top-notch.
 All of the scopes in this list are made from aircraft-grade aluminum.
 One of the strongest and most used materials for riflescopes.
-As this scope is made for long-range shooting.
+This scope is made for long-range shooting.
 It went under several trials to withstand the recoil from higher caliber guns.

 No matter what gun you throw at it, it will take it like a champ.
 You were thinking that I would say don’t throw a gun at it, didn’t you?
 I mean don’t throw, you may scratch the surface (highly doubt) but you won’t be able to put a dent in it.